clearwater-trust/beautiful-jekyll/_posts/2020-12-28-the-whore-of-babylon-is-revealed-us-attempts-to-firewall-decentralized-nodes.md

   - bitcoin
   - Fungible
   - federal reserve lies
-subtitle: Their Kingdom is Over
+subtitle: It will not last
 ---
 OMG.
 Your desperation is laughable. lol